atsushieno/aap-core/README.md

 ### AAP hosting API

 It is simpler than LV2.
-Similar to LV2, ports are connected only by index and no port instance structure for runtime (AAPPort is part of descriptor).
+Similar to LV2, ports are connected only by index and no port instance structure for runtime.

+Unlike LV2, hosting API is actually used by plugins too, because it has to serve requests from remote host, process audio stream locally, and return the results to the remote host.
+However plugin developers should not be required to do so by themselves.
+It should be as easy as implementing plugin framework API and package in AAP format.

 - Types - C API
   - `aap::PluginHostSettings`